The Wiz (film): Critical reception

-Jackson's performance as the Scarecrow was one of the few positively reviewed elements, with critics noting that Jackson possessed "genuine acting talent" and "provided the only genuinely memorable moments".
+Jackson's performance as the Scarecrow was one of the few universally praised elements, with critics saying he possessed "genuine acting talent" and "provided the only genuinely memorable moments", while Ebert said Jackson "fills the role with humor and warmth".
 Of the results of the film, Jackson stated, "I don't think it could have been any better, I really don't."
-In 1980, Jackson stated that his time working on The Wiz was "my greatest experience so far...
+In 1980, Jackson stated his time working on The Wiz was "my greatest experience so far...
 I'll never forget that."

-Gene Siskel of the Chicago Tribune and Roger Ebert of the Chicago Sun-Times gave the film some of its most positive reviews on the syndicated TV show Sneak Previews.
-Siskel called it "superior musical theater", said that Diana Ross was "superb", "terrific" and came across as "a real star", but he had reservations about the film's "heavy message".
-Ebert praised other cast members and numerous technical aspects of the film, saying that it was "fun" and in the "great tradition of the American musical".

 The film received another positive critique for its elaborate set design in the book American Jewish Filmmakers, which noted that it "features some of the most imaginative adaptations of New York locales since the glory days of the Astaire-Rogers films."

 In a 2004 review of the film, Christopher Null wrote positively of Ted Ross's and Richard Pryor's performances.
-However, Null's overall review of the film was critical, and he wrote that, other than the song "Ease on Down the Road", "the rest is an acid trip of bad dancing, garish sets, and a Joel Schumacher-scripted mess that runs 135 agonizing minutes."
+However, Null's overall review of the film was critical, and he wrote that, other than the song "Ease On down the Road", "the rest is an acid trip of bad dancing, garish sets, and a Joel Schumacher-scripted mess that runs 135 agonizing minutes."

 A 2005 piece by Hank Stuever in The Washington Post described the film as "a rather appreciable delight, even when it's a mess", and felt that the singing—especially Diana Ross's—was "a marvel".

 The New York Times analyzed the film within a discussion of the genre of blaxploitation: "As the audience for blaxploitation dwindled, it seemed as if Car Wash and The Wiz might be the last gasp of what had been a steadily expanding black presence in mainstream filmmaking."

 The St. Petersburg Times noted, "Of course, it only took one flop like The Wiz (1978) to give Hollywood an excuse to retreat to safer (i.e., whiter) creative ground until John Singleton and Spike Lee came along.
 Yet, without blaxploitation there might not have been another generation of black filmmakers, no Denzel Washington or Angela Bassett, or they might have taken longer to emerge."